quazirafi/Project-Archive/README.md

 # Project Archive
 An online archive for storing the project and research work of students and teachers.
 Teachers can see submissions made by the students and verify whether they are complete or not and general people will be able to see the verified projects and research works.
+This project was done as part of our 3rd year project work (CSE 300).